rogerhyam/wfo-backbone-management/green_book/README.md

 1.	__Publication String:__ The string of character representing the place of publication.
 May follow standards but is just a correctable string here.
 1.	__Name Record:__ A row in the database representing a name.
 Each row has a single prescribed WFO-ID.
 (It may also have deduplicated WFO-IDs, issued in error in the past, that resolve to it but only one that should be used going forward.)
 1.	__WFO-ID:__ An identifier used to represent the Name Record in the wider world.
 1.	__Homonyms:__ Two or more names that have the same Name Parts – ignoring rank, authors string and publication string for our purposes.
 For our purposes Isonyms are a subset of Homonyms although this is not the strict definition in the code.
-See not below.
+See note below.
-1.	__Duplicates:__ Two or more Rank Records that have the same Name Parts, Authors String and Rank.
+1.	__Duplicates:__ Two or more Name Records that have the same Name Parts, Authors String and Rank.

-#### Homonyms and Isonyms
+#### Homonyms, Isonyms and "ex"

 The code has the following note under point 6.3